One Day Guide to Exploring Arches National Park

 • Broken Arch Trail is 1.2 miles round trip

-• Courthouse Wash Panel Trail lead to marking from the archaic peoples.
-This is a 0.8 mile hike round trip
+• Courthouse Wash Panel Trail led to markings from the archaic peoples.
+This is a 0.8-mile hike round trip

 • Landscape Arch Trail where the arch spans over 300 feet.
 This is 1.8 miles round trip